mirleft/ocaml-tls/README.md

 ocaml-tls
 ==========

-TLS 1.0 and TLS 1.1 support in pure (O)Caml.
+TLS 1.0 and TLS 1.1 support in pure OCaml.

 status
 ======